Is the PedalPalFX PAL 800 Gold Overdrive the Best Marshall in a Box?

-Finding the ultimate Marshall in a box pedal is a long and expensive road.
-To save you the time of wondering if this is any good I will answer it like this.
-This is by far the best sounding Marshall pedal I have ever tried.
+Finding the ultimate Marshall in a box pedal is a long, expensive road.
+I will answer it like this to save you the time of wondering if this is any good.
+This is by far the best-sounding Marshall pedal I have ever tried.

-What Makes the PAL 800 Gold Overdrive so Good
+What Makes the PedalPalFX PAL 800 Gold Overdrive So Good

 Much like the actual Marshall JCM800, turning the volume on the pedal up makes the pedal come alive!

 Does it nail the Marshall JCM 800 Sound?

 Absolutely.
 The Tone King put together a video of the PAL 800 vs. the actual JCM 800, and there’s no difference.
 I love that this pedal transforms my Blues Deluxe into a dirty amp of the gods.

 The JCM sound is iconic for a reason.
 Some think it can sound fizzy, but PedalPalFX thought about this and improved tonally.
 Inside the PAL 800 is a mater treble control.
 If you want the iconic fizzy top end, you can have it, and if you don’t like it, dial it out!
 How great is this?